 A. Anti-Degradation Policy Compliance

 Water quality trades and trading programs must comply with anti-degradation policies.
 In water-quality limited waters (Tier 1), states must maintain and protect existing designated uses.
 EPA endorses trading so long as existing uses are maintained and protected.
-In high quality waters where water quality exceeds levels necessary to sustain propagation of fish, shellfish, and wildlife and recreation in and on the water (Tier 2), states cannot further degrade water quality unlessEPA finds it necessary to accommodate important economic or social development in the area.
-EPA asserts that water quality trading will not result in “lower water quality” for Tier 2 high quality waters.
+In high quality waters where water quality exceeds levels necessary to sustain propagation of fish, shellfish, and wildlife and recreation in and on the water (Tier 2), water quality cannot be degraded unless it is determined necessary to accommodate important economic or social development in the area.
+Unless justified, water quality trading may not result in “lower water quality” for Tier 2 high quality waters.
 In state-designated “outstanding natural resources waters” (Tier 3), water quality must be maintained and protected without exception.
 Additional limitations apply where potential water quality impairment is associated with thermal discharges.
 EPA does not believe that anti-degradation review should be triggered under its regulations when trades or the trading program overall achieves a “no net increase” of the pollutant traded, and designated uses are not impaired.
 Therefore, the scope of anti-degradation requirements and review will vary depending on the type/quality of the water into which a discharge will occur.

+B. Compliance with “Cause or Contribute” Provisions in 40 C.F.R. § 122

-The level of anti-degradation review will also vary depending on whether the discharge is from a new source or discharge point, and whether the discharge will occur in a waterbody covered by a TMDL.
-In areas covered by TMDLs, new sources or new dischargers cannot be issued a permit if the discharge from construction or operation will “cause or contribute” to a violation of water quality standards, unless, before the close of the public comment period on the permit, the discharger demonstrates that 1) there is sufficient remaining pollutant load to allocate to it, and 2) that existing dischargers in that waterbody segment are subject to compliance schedules meant to bring the segment into compliance with water quality standards (not necessarily before the new discharger begins discharging).
-The regulations do not define “cause or contribute.”
-Therefore, not every new discharge to an impaired water necessarily “causes or contributes” to a violation, especially if de minimis, or where net improvements to a waterbody occur as a result of a water quality trading program (assuming compliance with near-field regulations).
+Sources must also address the “cause or contribute” provisions in the federal regulations prior to engaging in trading.
+New sources or new dischargers cannot be issued a permit if the discharge from construction or operation will “cause or contribute” to a violation of water quality standards.
+The one regulatory exception is triggered when there is a TMDL (or something analogous that develops allocations), and the discharger demonstrates (prior to the close of the public comment period for the permit) that 1) there is sufficient remaining pollutant load to allocate to it, and 2) that existing dischargers in that waterbody segment are subject to compliance schedules meant to bring the segment into compliance with water quality standards (not necessarily before the new discharger begins discharging).
+Each NPDES permit (new and existing) must set limits sufficient to control all pollutants that are or may be discharged at levels that would “cause, have the reasonable potential to cause, or contribute” to violations of water quality standards.
+None of these regulations define “cause or contribute.”
+Therefore, not every discharge necessarily “causes or contributes” to a violation of water quality standards.
+For example, assuming a point source complies with its near-field regulations, a discharge may not “cause or contribute” to a violation of standards if it is de minimis, if the point source is discharging to water quality criteria at end-of-pipe but the water quality in the receiving waterbody is already too polluted, or where a point source is discharging, but participation in a water quality trading program moves the waterbody closer to attainment of water quality standards.

-For existing dischargers, permit renewals at the same or lower effluent limitations do not usually “cause or contribute” to violations of water quality standards.
-Moreover, when establishing permit limits, effluent limits set by the permit writer cannot “cause, have the reasonable potential to cause, or contribute” to violations of water quality standards or criteria.
-As further protection, a permit writer cannot issue a permit if the imposition of conditions cannot ensure compliance with applicable state water quality standards, and applicable requirements of the CWA and its implementing regulations.
-These provisions ensure that water quality trades do not violate state anti-degradation policies.
+. .

-B. Anti-Backsliding Compliance
+C. Anti-Backsliding Compliance